dtb/dtb.github.com/_posts/2013-03-13-go-to-the-source.markdown

 layout: post
 title: Go to the source
 permalink: /blog/:year/:month/:day/:title
+category: essay
 summary: "It's not enough to read summaries and others' interpretations.
 Go to the source."
 ---

-# Go to the source
+{% include post-title.html title="Go to the source" icon=post.category %}

 <span class="pubdate">published 13 mar 2013</span>

 I recently read [a post][the_post] on Hacker News (HN) from a developer shutting down his side project of 2 years.
 This isn't about that developer, but the disappointing responses